rmondini/insight-project/README.md

 ### HOW TO RUN THE CODE

-The code uses the following external libraries: `BeautifulSoup, Numpy, Pandas, Nltk, Gensim, Scikit-Learn, Plotly, Dash`, which therefore need to be locally installed before running the code.
+The code uses the following external libraries: `Beautiful Soup, NumPy, Pandas, NLTK, Gensim, Scikit-Learn, Plotly, Dash`, which therefore need to be locally installed before running the code.
 The code can then be run with the command
 ```
 insight-project$ ./run.sh
 ```